antilou86/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) O(n^2) - if this were only performing one operation for each number leading up to N it would be O(n), but this is performing the operations within the while loop for each integer from 0 to n. doubling up our operations compaired to doing a single loop

-c) O(n) - this is a recursive function that will call itself as many times as there are bunnies.
+c) O(n) - this is a recursive function that will call itself as many times as there are bunnies. may as well be a for loop.

 ## Exercise II